forstream-labs/forstream-configs/server/readme.md

 #### Creating Administrator and User ####

+1. Edit default.conf and disable authorization
+2. Execute the following commands to create users.
 Don't forget to replace <password> by user password.
 ````
 > use admin
 > db.createUser({